 Physical Symptoms

-- Severe hair loss is another symptom that often occurs due to nutritional deficiencies and stress associated with methamphetamine use.
+- Severe Hair Loss: Severe hair loss occurs due to the nutritional deficiencies and stress associated with methamphetamine use, resulting in noticeable thinning of the hair.

-- Significant weight loss is also a manifestation of decreased appetite and increased physical activity levels among meth users.
+- Significant Weight Loss: Significant weight loss is a manifestation of decreased appetite combined with increased physical activity levels among methamphetamine users, leading to a rapid decline in body weight.

 Behavioral Changes